golingon/lingon/docs/comparison.md

 Templating only works for abstracting away some straightforward, low level details that are common or should be enforced.
-The debugging experience is requires a lot of knowledge and focus.
+The debugging experience is painful and requires a lot of knowledge and focus.

 We haven't seen it work properly beyond simple string replacement or some naming conventions.